At Georgia debate, Abrams and Kemp clash on abortion, crime

 Kemp issued perhaps his clearest commitment yet that he won't pursue any new restrictions on abortion or birth control, clarifying his position on an issue he's sometimes avoided as he seeks a second term.

-Abrams, pushing uphill to unseat the incumbent four years after she narrowly lost to Kemp, told voters that he had delivered little.
+Abrams, pushing uphill to unseat the incumbent four years after she narrowly lost to Kemp, told voters his record of accomplishments was scant.

 Kemp, though, reminded voters that he had delivered billions in tax relief and rebates to millions of Georgians, crediting his decision to reopen Georgia’s economy amid the pandemic for the state’s financial strength and repeatedly blaming Democrats for economic difficulties.

-Kemp said he “would not” go beyond the “heartbeat bill” he signed in 2019 to ban nearly all abortions at six weeks of pregnancy, a point that comes before many women know they’re pregnant.
-The law took effect after the U.S. Supreme Court in June overturned a woman’s constitutional right to abortion services.
-It includes exceptions in cases of rape, incest and health risks to pregnant women.
+Kemp said he "would not" go beyond the "heartbeat bill" he signed in 2019 to ban nearly all abortions at six weeks of pregnancy, a point that comes before many women know they're pregnant.
+The law took effect after the U.S. Supreme Court in June overturned a constitutional right to abortion services.
+The Georgia law includes exceptions in cases of rape, incest and health risks to pregnant women.

 Abrams has criticized the Republican incumbent as an extremist on abortion, leaving him trapped between moderates who want more permissive abortion laws and activists who want the governor to completely ban abortion or restrict Plan B, an over-the-counter contraceptive that can prevent pregnancy even after an egg is fertilized.